Divyansh72144/Natlex_Task_Charts/README.md

 * **Mongo db** Mongo database is used to store, fetch, edit and delete charts, helping the user to save their data for long.

-* **Express and Node JS:** Used in bcakend for managing data flow between frontend and database
+* **Express and Node JS:** Used in backend for managing data flow between frontend and database

 * **React and Typescript** Used for creating Single Page Application